Wednesday, September 14, 2011

 The Carnegies, Morgans and Rockefellers of the 19th century built steel mills, railroads, and other real industries which created real wealth.
 If they went bust at least they left railroads, steel mills, and other industries of substance.
 Not so with today's financial wizards.
 The Robber Barons of the 21st century are financial zombies bent on extracting rather than creating wealth.
 It's really that simple.

-We can see the impact of America's economic transformation because of the emphasis on the financial sector, and how more and more Americans are seeing their wages squeezed (see graph below).
+We can see the impact of America's economic transformation because of the increased emphasis on the financial sector, and because how more and more of Americans are seeing their wages squeezed (see graph below).
 Unfortunately, this has forced many Americans out of the middle class.

-WHAT WE'RE GOING TO DO THIS QUARTER (in part)
+WHAT WE'RE GOING TO DO IN CLASS THIS QUARTER (in part)

-While many Americans don't understand the details of any of this, one thing is clear: Our economy is built around increasingly fuzzy financial instruments that take many shapes.
-This is part of what we'll be looking at this quarter.
-But we'll be doing this at a global level too.
+While many Americans don't understand the details of any of this, one thing is clear: Our economy is increasingly built around, and dominated by, fuzzy financial instruments that take many shapes.
+The financialization of America's economy is part of what we'll be looking at in class this quarter.
+We'll be doing this at a global level too.

-While these mortgage backed collateralized debt obligations (CDOs) make money for market players, the thing to understand now is (1) how these CDOs created the environment for deregulation and shoddy lending standards, among others, and (2) how these CDOs pushed the financial industry, and our shadow banking system, to ask for more (shady) debt contracts.
+While these mortgage backed CDOs make money for market players the thing to understand is (1) how these CDOs created the environment for deregulation and shoddy lending standards, among others, and (2) how these CDOs pushed the financial industry, and our shadow banking system, to ask for more (shady) debt contracts.

 These contracts lie at the heart of what brought the economy down in 2008.

-The fact that we did little to fix the problems that caused the meltdown help us understand the nature of our new economy, and the broad outlines of our next market collapse.
-Also helping us understand our new economy is that, while all of this has been going on, the vast majority of Main Street has seen their wages decline precipitously since 1980 ...
+The fact that we did little to fix the problems that caused the meltdown after 2008 help us understand how much power and influence the financial sector has in our economy, and why our next market collapse will happen.
+Also helping us understand how our new economy functions is that, while all of this has been going on, the vast majority of Main Street has seen their wages decline since 1980 while the financial sector has seen their compensation soar ...

 Two key components of this new economy include the wonderful world of "derivative" markets and our extremely important "shadow banking" system (which GOP FCIC members pretended didn't exist in their 2010 report).
 If you can find the time, try and read the links.